MrPurple666/BaiduNetDiskTranslation/Readme.md

 ### Portable edition

 The version portable does not require installation.
 Does not leave the tracks system.
-Unpack and use the language change (after the first launch), in the `Data / BaiduNetDiskportable.ini` file
+Unpack and use the language change (after the first launch), in the `ChooseLang.ini` file
-`Language =` Register the desired language:
+`current =` Register the desired language:

-- russian
+- en-US ;English
-- english
+- ru-RU ;Русский
-- chinase
+- zh-ZH ;Chinese

 # Screen